cristhianleonli/AnimationSequence/README.md

     .start()
 ```

+## To do
+- Debug more animation details
+-

-### Contribution
+## Contribution

-If you find the project interesting, catch any mistakes I've made, or just see room for improvement, feel free to fork and contribute, I'll be more than glad.
+If you find the project interesting, catch any mistakes I've made, or just see room for improvement, feel free to fork and contribute, I'll be more than happy.